-The winter months can be harsh on your car – freezing temperatures and tough road conditions from snow, ice, salt, sand and potholes can take their toll if your vehicle isn’t properly winterized.
-However, there are some simple checks and maintenance steps you can take to keep your car riding smoothly through the coming months.
+The winter months can be harsh on your car.
+Freezing temperatures and tough road conditions from snow, ice, salt, sand and potholes can take their toll if your vehicle isn’t properly winterized.
+But with some simple checks and maintenance steps, it’s easy to keep your car riding smoothly throughout the season.

 Take care of your tires.
 With low temperatures (which cause tire pressure to decrease) and rough road conditions, your tires bear the brunt of winter, so regularly check the tread depth and pressure to ensure they’re safe to drive on.
 For a simple and quick way to measure the tires’ tread, try the penny test.

 If you live in an area with regular snowfall, you might consider replacing your all-season or summer tires with snow tires.
 Snow tires remain flexible and soft in cold temperatures, making them easier to handle on slippery surfaces, like an ice-covered road.